dailu23/vimrc/README.md

 # vimrc
-vimrc file for embedded low-level c development
+vimrc file for C development on servers without desktop